rreece/rreece.github.io/outline-of-philosophy/ethics.md

 #### Two-fund theorem

-Continuing the discussion of the context of a portfolio risky assets (no risk-free asset; to be considered in the next section).
+Continuing the discussion of the context of a portfolio of risky assets (no risk-free asset; to be considered in the next section).

 -   Tobin, J. (1958).
 [Liquidity preference as behavior towards risk](https://doi.org/10.2307/2296205). [^Tobin1958]